nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 2. User inputs command to edit a card, along with the necessary details.
 3. lesSON displays a success message.

 Use case ends.

 **Extension:**

-- 2a. lesSON detects that the given tags are invalid
+- 1a. lesSON detects that the given parameters are invalid
-    - 2a1. lesSON displays a error message, use case resumes at step 1.
-- 2b. lesSON detects that the given index is invalid
-    - 2a1. lesSON displays a error message, use case resumes at step 1.
+    - 1a1. lesSON displays a error message.

+Use case ends.

 **Use case: UC06 practise a card**